New requirements in the ISO 14155 standard for Medical Device Clinical Investigations

 What is new in the third edition?

-The third edition of this standard introduces clarifications to facilitate compliance to other international standards, such as ICH-GCP.
+The third edition of this standard introduces clarifications to facilitate compliance with other international standards, such as ICH-GCP.
 The main goal of these changes is to ensure that the standard keeps its global acceptance level.
-Conducting clinical studies according to GCP is important not only to collect high quality data under ethical conditions, but also to meet regulatory compliance in the European Union (EU) and the United States (US).
-The US Food and Drug Administration (FDA) recognize the ISO14155 standard for medical device trials and accept clinical data collected outside the US, under the condition that ISO14155-GCP has been followed.
+Conducting clinical studies according to GCP is important not only to collect high-quality data under ethical conditions but also to meet regulatory compliance in the European Union (EU) and the United States (US).
+The US Food and Drug Administration (FDA) recognizes the ISO14155 standard for medical device trials and accept clinical data collected outside the US, under the condition that ISO14155-GCP has been followed.